 Below, we'll start off with a few of our favourites.
+(Please note that, as an Amazon Associate, this site earns if you purchase books after clicking images on this page.)
 However, we hope visitors like you will also share the best books on writing you've discovered.
 Tell us in a brief summary or review why you found them especially helpful.

 This book is a self-help program for creative people, a system for overcoming writer's block and for nurturing your artistic abilities.
 If you have dreamed of becoming a writer but have been held back by circumstances, excuses, or self-doubt, this book will help you finally fulfill that dream.